Residential and Homestay accommodation | Course dates: 1st July – 12th August 2020

 In a city like London, there is always something interesting to see.
 On the second excursion, students will have the opportunity to visit some of London’s wonderful museums, markets, art galleries or parks.
 There will also be chances to explore a new part of London, such as Covent Garden, the City, fit in some shopping in Oxford Street, or just soak up the atmosphere of the capital.

 Brighton is a vibrant seaside city and resort, easy to explore on foot.
 Our walking tour takes in the white Regency architecture along the sea front, Brighton Beach and the Victorian Brighton Pier, plus there is plenty of time for shopping around the Lanes.
 The excursion also includes a visit to the famous Brighton Pavilion, or the Sealife Centre.

+In a two week programme there is one Optional Excursion day (in a 3 week programme there are two Optional Excursion days).
 There are a range of excursions that can be booked once a group is in the UK.
 Please contact the head office for more information.